 How Monitoring is conducted on Cooperative Ranches:

 At each ranch, 3 to 4 pastures were selected to represent their typical management.
-Within each pasture we selected 3 study sites 0.25 miles from water.
+Within each pasture, we selected 3 study sites at least 0.25 miles from water where possible.
 All study sites were located on upland Sands ecological sites.
 Data collected and presented here represent only uplands, dune tops, and slopes.
-Lowlands and wet meadows are important components of the Nebraska sandhills ecosystem, but were omitted for consistency so that sites could be compared.
-Efforts were made to place these sites on different topographic positions (i.e., north facing slope, south facing slope, and dune top) to measure across the potential variability in the pastures.
+Lowlands and wet meadows are important components of the Nebraska sandhills ecosystem but were omitted for consistency so that sites could be compared.
+Efforts were made to place these sites on different topographic positions (i.e., north-facing slope, south-facing slope, and dune top) to include the potential variability in the pastures.
 At each site, we recorded the GPS location as a middle point and then we took a photo point in three different directions (north, southwest, southeast), one pace away from the middle point.
-Every pace (two steps) a frame was placed and the vegetation monitored for 11 paces/readings.
+At every pace (two steps) a frame was placed and the vegetation was monitored for 11 paces/readings.
 A total of 99 frames were measured for each pasture.

 Monitoring Methods Used

 Photo points are used as a quick and easy monitoring tool to document management practices of a ranch.
 Although photographs cannot depict all details about an area, they can provide good information about a specific location over a number of years.
 Photo points can be used for baseline monitoring, indicating “normal” conditions, or be used to monitor trends or changes in that location.
 They can be looked back on to provide insight on problem areas, or document implications of specific management practices.